dbronshteyn/dbronshteyn/README.md

 ## 🚀 Projects

 ### Wordsworth (October 2024)
-The Wordsworth API allows users to create, manage, and review flashcard sets, and supports CRUD operations on individual flashcards.
-I am currently working on the frontend using React, and Wordsworth will soon be a full-stack application.
-The backend is built using:
+Wordsworth allows users to create, manage, and review flashcard sets, and supports CRUD operations on individual flashcards.
+Additionally, the application provides a "Grok" mode to help users master flashcards and other studying essentials.
+Wordsworth is built with:
 - **Spring Boot** for building Java-based web applications
 - **PostgreSQL** for persistent database storage
 - **React** for the frontend